arpansac/AlchemyAug2017ProjectIdeas/README.md

 Single website which posts on all your social media accounts Social media website for managing our course wherein students from different batches can interact

-#Keep adding ideas to this by sending me  pull request
+#Keep adding ideas to this by sending me pull requests